 European Union Studies (MA)

-The master’s in European Union Studies at Leiden University covers the EU's broad geographical sweep from an interdisciplinary perspective.
+The Master’s in European Union Studies at Leiden University offers students an opportunity to study the EU from multiple disciplinary perspectives.

 Why study European Union Studies at Leiden University?

 The specialisation in European Union Studies examines the European Union through theories and concepts from various disciplines, such as history, economics, political science, and law.
 You will learn how to explore and better understand the core concerns of the European Union, an increasingly complex and fascinating political and socio-economic landscape.
 In addition, you will study the context in which the European Union operates and its relations with the rest of the world.

 The courses are taught by academics as well as practitioners.
 This enables you to gain the latest academic and practical insights in politics, government, and other affiliated organisations.
 Another highlight of the programme is a three-day trip to Brussels, where you will visit EU institutions, member states’ representatives, and lobby groups.
 During your studies, you will also benefit from the close contacts between the university and (inter)national government institutions in the Hague, as well as the great amount of knowledge on area studies at Leiden University.

 Alongside the regular study programme, students of the specialisation in European Union Studies can also attend EU seminars with practitioners from various backgrounds.
 This is a great opportunity to learn more about the different perspectives on the challenges the European Union is facing and to become familiar with day-to-day work of European institutions.
 Recent speakers have included Roberta Metsola MEP, the President of the European Parliament, and Jaap de Hoop Scheffer, formerly the Secretary General of NATO (2004-09) and Dutch Minister of Foreign Affairs (2002-03).
 Learn more about the EU seminar series.